Basuo Hainan, China Travel Guide

 Official Hainan tourism websites offer general information on destinations throughout the island, including Dongfang.

-Stay updated on local events or temporary closures by checking local news sources (often in Mandarin).
+Stay updated on local events or closures for a short time by checking local news sources (often in Mandarin).

 Reading up on general Chinese cultural etiquette can smooth interactions with locals.